BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ## Functions and Files

 ### Defining Functions
 **Functions** are reusable sequences of statements designed to do a particular job.
+When executing statements inside a function,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU3MzY4NDE2MCwtMTM0MTAyMDYyOV19
+eyJoaXN0b3J5IjpbLTEwODIxOTIzOTEsMTU3MzY4NDE2MCwtMT
+M0MTAyMDYyOV19
 -->